Bayesian inference on the order of stationary vector autoregressions: Introduction

-In earlier work, \citet{heaps_enforcing_2022} established a methodology for enforcing stationarity through the prior in vector autoregressions based on an unconstrained reparameterisation of the stationary model.
-This is constructed by mapping the original model parameters to a set of partial autocorrelation matrices and then applying a second transformation which simply scales the singular values of each of these partial autocorrelation matrices from $[0,1)$ to the positive real line.
+Stationarity can be enforced by restricting the autoregressive coefficient matrices to lie within a constrained parameter space called the stationary region.
+However, the highly complex geometry of this region hampers the process of specifying a prior and subsequent computational inference.
+Fortunately, in recent work, \citet{heaps_enforcing_2022} solved the problem for vector autoregressions of fixed order by introducing an unconstrained and interpretable reparameterization of the stationary model.
+This is constructed by mapping the original model parameters to a set of partial autocorrelation matrices, which can be regarded as a vector analogue of the partial autocorrelation function of a univariate autoregression.
+A second transformation then scales the singular values of each of these partial autocorrelation matrices from $[0,1)$ to the positive real line.
 The transformed partial autocorrelation matrices are interpretable and allow specification of a prior which is invariant with respect to the order of the components in the observation vector.
-Markov chain Monte Carlo (MCMC) methods for computational inference need only operate over a Euclidean space, making implementation routine, for example using Hamiltonian Monte Carlo through probabilistic programming software like Stan.
-However, a clear limitation with this approach is that inference is conditional on a specified value for the model order, with no account for the associated uncertainty.
-In this work, we provide an extension to the prior and associated procedures for computational inference which allows the order to be another unknown quantity in the model.
+Markov chain Monte Carlo (MCMC) methods for computational inference need only operate over a Euclidean space, making implementation routine.
+However, a clear limitation of this work is that inference is conditional on a fixed order of the process, with no account for the uncertainty in its value.